-- The cray_image_groups configuration file can contain multiple image groups (this example shows two).
+- The cray_image_groups configuration file can contain multiple image groups (this example shows two: default and testing).
 When invoked, imgbuilder builds one of these.
-It builds "default" if no image group name is passed as a parameter. - Each image group contains a list of image specifications that will be built: by default, the standard compute, service, and login images. - Each image specification contains these three fields: - recipe An IMPS (Image Management and Provisioning System) image recipe name.
-This can be customized to specify which image recipe is used to build a specific boot image. - dest The destination filename used for both the IMPS image root and bootable cpio.
+It builds "default" if no image group name is passed as a parameter. - Each image group contains a list of image specifications that will be built: by default, the standard compute, service, and login images. - Each image specification contains these three fields (except for specifications with image roots that are not boot images, which do not need the nims group field): - recipe An IMPS (Image Management and Provisioning System) image recipe name.
+This can be customized to specify which image recipe is used to build a specific boot image. - dest The destination filename used for the IMPS image root (which may or may not be a bootable cpio file).
 This can be customized as described below. - nims_group The NIMS group to map this image to.
 The nims_group field is specified only for images that are intended as boot images.

-How to customize an image name using placeholders
+How to customize an image root filename using placeholders

-The dest values in the above example contain bracketed placeholder strings.
+Placeholders like {date} can be used to customize an image root name.
+The dest values in the above example contain several such placeholders.
 At build time, relevant values are substituted for these placeholders.
 Currently, imgbuilder supports the following built-in placeholders for use in the cray_image_groups configuration file:

-{date} the current system date (e.g., 20140314) {time} the current system time (e.g., 134514) {host} the current system hostname {user} the current username {cle_release} the currently active CLE release {cle_build} the currently active CLE build
+{date} the current system date (e.g., 20140314)

+{time} the current system time (e.g., 134514)

+{host} the current system hostname

+{user} the current username

+{cle_release} the currently active CLE release

+{cle_build} the currently active CLE build

+{patch} the currently active patch